approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Shapes API Domain

-Check that you have added with the Approov CLI the `shapes.approov.io` API with web enabled.
+Check that you have added with the Approov CLI the `shapes.approov.io` API with web protection enabled.

 ```text
 approov api -list